Knee-xRAI: An Explainable AI Framework for Automatic Kellgren-Lawrence Grading of Knee Osteoarthritis: Methods

-Subchondral ROIs were defined as the bone region immediately inferior to the tibial plateau from the Stage-1 mask, following the anatomy-guided strategy of Bayramoglu \textit{et al.}~\cite{bayramoglu2020adaptive}.
-A hybrid classifier combined handcrafted texture features (multi-scale LBP histograms at radii 1, 2, 3; GLCM statistics; fractal dimension; per-compartment intensity statistics) with a parallel EfficientNet-B0 image branch, fused through a two-layer MLP.
-A binary formulation (none vs.\ present) was adopted after the three-class scheme proved unstable under the available mild-sclerosis annotation volume.
-The decision threshold was optimized on the validation set at $\tau{=}0.4227$ to maximize macro F1.
-The sclerosis sub-vector is 18-dimensional.
+Subchondral ROIs immediately inferior to the tibial plateau were extracted from the Stage~1 mask following Bayramoglu et al.~\cite{bayramoglu2020adaptive}.
+A hybrid classifier fused handcrafted texture descriptors (multi-scale LBP histograms at radii 1, 2, 3; GLCM statistics; fractal dimensions; per-compartment intensity profiles) with a parallel EfficientNet-B0 image branch via a two-layer MLP.
+A binary scheme (absent vs. present) was deployed to mitigate convergence instability caused by low mild-sclerosis sample volume, optimizing the threshold at $\tau = 0.4227$ to maximize macro $F_1$.
+The 18-dimensional sclerosis sub-vector comprises binary compartment grades, localized intensity profiles, fractal dimensions, five GLCM metrics per compartment, and down-sampled LBP entropy features.

-\subsubsection{Stage 4: Feature Aggregation and KL Classification}
+\subsubsection{Stage 4: Feature Aggregation and KL Classification.}